Ikki Sawamura: Career

-Ikki Sawamura was born in Kagoshima in 1967.
-After graduating from the local high school, he moved to Tokyo and started his career as a fashion model.
 In 1996, Sawamura debuted in a TV drama Matsuda no Drama as an actor.
 Since then, he has appeared in many television dramas and commercials.
-Sawamura married a Japanese ex-model in 2000, and has three sons.

 In public and some variety shows, Sawamura often portrays his character as a sexually perverted personality.
 He is also a well-known fan of Bruce Lee.
 His hobbies are playing tennis, playing billiards and watching movies.